Posted in Management Best Practices

 HOW DO I CALCULATE HOW MANY “FULL-TIME EQUIVALENTS” I HAVE?

-A “full-time equivalent” is two or more part-time employees whose hours total 120 hours in a month.
+A “full-time equivalent” is two or more part-time employees, each of whom individually is not a full-time employee, but who, in combination, are equal to a full-time employee..
 For example, two part-time employees who each work 60 hours a month, or three part-time employees who each work 40 hours a month.
 An employer with fewer than 50 full-time employees could be a large employer if it employs a lot of part-time employees.

 - Full-Time: Any one person working 30